jeanpaulsio/notes/books/pragmatic_programmer/chapter_07-part2.md

 JP: "Program specification is the process of taking a requirement and reducing it down to the point where a programmer's skill can take over." -

+John:
+> "natural language is really not up to the job."

+- John: Even if it's just a screen recording and an ugly sketch prototype - manually scrolling around - WAAAY better than a written requriment doc.
+I rarely define work through written requirments.

 **more than 1 bullet point alert**